-If you find yourself the target of a rental scam, report it to your local law enforcement agency and to the FTC.
-Contact the website where the ad was posted, too.
+If you notice a rental listing scam, report it to your local law enforcement agency and the website where the ad was posted.
+And report it to